23 of the Best Types of Orchids to Grow as Houseplants

 Some species can be cultivated in shallow pots, while those with long rhizomes tend to fare better in baskets or mounted on slabs.
 Fast growers, the roots of these orchids can be difficult to contain.

-Bulbophyllums require humidity in the 50 to 70 percent range and tend to be quite thirsty, with mounted specimens usually requiring daily watering and potted ones needing to be watered a few times a week.
+Bulbophyllums require humidity in the 50 to 70 percent range and are quite thirsty, with mounted specimens usually requiring daily watering and potted ones a few times a week.

 Some of them require a period of winter rest with either less water or none at all.

-Bulbophyllums may be a bit tricky, so if you’re a newbie orchidophile, you may want to hone your chops on some of the other, beginner-friendly genera recommended in this article instead.
+Bulbophyllums may be a bit tricky, so if you’re a newbie orchidophile, you may prefer some of the other, beginner-friendly genera recommended in this article instead.

 For intermediate and advanced orchid fans, if you’re ready to give cultivating the surprising blossoms of bulbophyllums a go, Bulb.
 Frank Smith is a hybrid you might want to consider.